jga9325/apartments-api/README.md

 - **id**: integer
     - must reference an existing application
 - **dateSubmitted**: date
-    - this value won't be updated so null is acceptable
+    - will not be updated so null is acceptable
 - **active**: boolean
 - **successful**: boolean
 - **userId**: integer
-    - this value won't be updated so any integer is acceptable
+    - will not be updated so any integer is acceptable
 - **apartmentId**: integer
-    - this value won't be updated so any integer is acceptable
+    - will not be updated so any integer is acceptable

 **Response Codes**
 - `204` - updated successfully